MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 A few customers have reported an issue where Microsoft Edge fails to launch.
 For these customers, the issue persists through reboot and is not resolved with Windows or application updates.
 If you're experiencing this issue and you've confirmed [Windows is up-to-date](hololens-updates.md#manually-check-for-updates), please file a bug from the [Feedback Hub app](hololens-feedback.md) with the following category and sub-category: Install and Update > Downloading, installing, and configuring Windows Update.

 There are no known workarounds as we've been unable to root cause the issue so far.
 Filing a bug via Feedback Hub will help our investigation!
+This is a **known issue**.

 [Back to list](#list)

 ## Keyboard doesn't switch to special characters

 There is an issue during OOBE, where once the user has chosen a work or school account and is entering their password, trying to switch to the special characters on the keyboard by tapping the &123 button does not change to special characters.
+This is a **known issue**.

 Work-arounds:
 -	Close the keyboard and reopen it by tapping the text field.